In patchwork restart, parts of New York and other U.S. states reopen

 New York and Virginia are run by Democratic governors while Maryland's governor, Larry Hogan, is a moderate Republican in a state that is strongly Democratic.
 PANDEMIC DIVISIONS

 Political divisions were on display in Wisconsin this week after the state's Supreme Court invalidated the governor's stay-at-home order, causing confusion as local leaders responded in various ways across the Midwestern state.
-Mayor Satya Rhodes-Conway of Madison, Wisconsin, decided to keep the city's stay-at-home order in place until May 26.
-She said on Friday she was not sure when schools could reopen in Madison, home to the sprawling University of Wisconsin.
+Milwaukee Mayor Tom Barrett decided to keep his city's stay-at-home order in place, although he told Reuters he may relax some guidelines later this month.
+He said he was concerned there would be outbreaks in surrounding areas that would find their way into his city of nearly 600,000 people.

-"Madison is not an island.
-What happens when somebody else comes in and reinfects us?"
-Rhodes-Conway asked on CNN.
+"By definition a pandemic means that it is everywhere and the spread of the disease does not stop at city boundaries," Barrett said.
 The eagerness to ease restrictions reflects the devastating economic toll of COVID-19, the illness caused by the virus.
 More than 36 million Americans have submitted unemployment claims since mid-March, and government data on Friday showed that retail sales plunged 16.4% last month, the biggest decline since the government started tracking the series in 1992.

 The U.S. House of Representatives cleared the way on Friday to push ahead with a $3 trillion Democratic bill that would double the amount of aid approved by Congress to ease the human and economic toll of the coronavirus pandemic.
 But it lacked support from Republicans, who control the U.S. Senate.